bormaxi8080/osint-timeline/DRAFT.md

 ----

+A friend of Putin’s daughter Natalya Popova is involved in the creation of the Hamster Combat project, which forced millions of users to poke a hamster: https://t.me/zhabaigaduka/2115

-Research: Troyans and backdors in the button mobile phones of Russian retail: https://habr.com/ru/articles/575626/
+Research Troyans and Backdors in the button mobile phones of Russian retail: https://habr.com/ru/articles/575626/

 ----

 **OSINT Tools, Services and Investigations:**

+Firefox Decrypt is a tool to extract passwords from Mozilla (Firefox, Waterfox, Thunderbird, SeaMonkey) profiles: https://github.com/unode/firefox_decrypt

 Mechanize is a ruby library that makes automated web interaction easy: https://github.com/sparklemotion/mechanize